 Whereas much scholarship remains based on artefacts in museums and galleries, fieldwork reveals a vast further repository of images still used in ritual practice.
 One thinks of the vast hoard of religious statuettes found in rural Hunan, subject of fine research.

 And apart from statues and temple murals, ritual paintings depicting the Ten Kings and the punishments of the underworld—hung out for temple fairs and funerals—suggest comparisons with Christian equivalents in medieval and Renaissance art.
 And they too must have changed their meanings for audiences over recent centuries.
 At least, illiterate rural audiences would be affected rather deeply, and modern viewers may be underwhelmed now that they are saturated with horror films and video games.
 But we learn rather little about this from the scholarship; Daoist culture tends to be reified.
-Meanwhile, household ritual specialists have continue to perform Ten Kings scriptures for funerals.
+Meanwhile, household ritual specialists have continued to perform Ten Kings scriptures for funerals.